kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 # Secure Supply Chain

-Users can configure Kubewarden to run policies signed by only entities that they trust by using the the [sigstore](https://www.sigstore.dev) project.
+Users can configure Kubewarden to run policies signed by only entities that they trust by using the [sigstore](https://www.sigstore.dev) project.
 This means that policy developers can sign their policies and publish them in a registry.
-The cluster operators can run these signed policies and ensure the validity of the policies' chain of custody
+The cluster operators can run these signed policies and ensure the validity of the policies chain of custody

 ## Signing the policies

 Kubewarden recommends using the [cosign](https://github.com/sigstore/cosign) project for signing policies.
 This subsection details a key-based method of signing policies in which, users need to generate a private-public key pair.
-The generated keys help in verifying whether the signed artefacts came from the expected user i.e. the owner of the keys.
+The generated keys help in verifying whether the signed artifacts came from the expected user i.e. the owner of the keys.
 Using the `cosign generate-key-pair` command, as illustrated below, it is possible to generate the aforementioned keypair.

 ```bash
 cosign generate-key-pair